Leeds lies at the heart of the Northern Powerhouse, our railway station is one of the busiest transport hubs in the North

 You can find our ambition to transform our city at Connecting Leeds, focusing on delivering transport solutions that create a city where cars aren’t a necessity.
 Investment in public transport will bring more bus priority corridors, with segregated cycle facilities, city centre gateways with high quality public realm, expanded park and ride, low-emission buses and the long-term sustainability of all our transport services.
 We are mid-way through transforming our city centre infrastructure with a focus on putting people first in the design of our infrastructure.

-Further plans underpin the wider regeneration of the city, unlocking development sites and helping to double the size of the city centre and its economy.
-That means new jobs and new investment opportunities, all driven by the Connecting Leeds transport strategy, bringing an estimated £50 billion in economic growth to the city region economy by 2050.
+Further plans for our city include unlocking development sites and helping to double the size of the city centre and its economy.
+Which will bring new jobs and investment opportunities, all driven by the Connecting Leeds transport strategy, bringing an estimated £50 billion in economic growth to the city region economy by 2050.